Cocoon Classic by Sealy Mattress Review

 Years in Business: Sealy has been around since 1881.
 The Cocoon product line launched in 2016.

-Here’s how we rate the Sealy Cocoon Classic mattress on a scale of 1 (worst) to 10 (best):
+The Cocoon by Sealy offers particularly good motion isolation, conforming, and support.
+Overall, the Cocoon by Sealy mattress receives solid marks across our performance categories.
+Here’s how we rate the Cocoon by Sealy on a scale of 1 (worst) to 10 (best):